Nour-MK/MyCircuitDesigns/MOSFET Audio Amplifier with Low Distortion (20Hz-20kHz)/README.md

   <summary>Designing Single Stage With a Target Gain with Explicit $R_L$</summary>

 <br>

+MOSFETs have numerous advantages over Bipolar Junction Transistors (BJTs), yet they are often perceived as limited to delivering modest voltage gains.
+While calculating the gain for a MOSFET amplifier design is straightforward, achieving a predefined, moderately high gain from the start is challenging.
+This difficulty arises because a MOSFET's gain parameter, known as transconductance, is dependent on and influenced by its bias point.
+Many designers overlook MOSFETs in linear applications, assuming that their potential gain is too insignificant to be worthwhile.
+However, when MOSFETs are properly biased and operated at frequencies below 100KHz, they can achieve gains approaching 50 and offer significantly higher input impedances.
+This is possible because a MOSFET's gain parameter, known as transconductance (gm), is dependent on its bias point (Q point).

-The gain of an audio amplifier can vary, but a common target is around 30 dB.
-This translates to a voltage gain of about 32 times
+The gain of an audio amplifier can vary widely, typically ranging between 20 dB to 40 dB.
+In this context, I will aim for a gain of 50 because it seems to be a suitable middle ground within this range.
+This translates to a voltage gain of approximately 32 times.

 </details>